 Kim Banham is the community engagement officer at Connetic.
 Her background in organizational communications allows her to build relationships with investors as well as the startup companies.
 She enjoys traveling, but after living abroad in Slovenia, Croatia, Switzerland, and Hungary for the past 8 years she is happy to call Northern Kentucky home.
 When she is not working you can find Kim and her husband Frank watching their 2 boys playing sports.
 She looks forward to becoming more involved in the Venture startup world with Connetic.

 Experience: Sales, Hospitality, Professional Sports

 Sectors: Al Bev, Airlines, Sports

 Katherine is the glue that holds Connetic together.
 She makes sure Brad is where he needs to be and that we are always one month ahead of K1s and taxes.
 Katherine is passionate about giving back, prior to Connetic she helped transformed people’s lives as a Job Placement Coach at New Perceptions.
-When not working Katherine likes to relax in the sun, preferably at their place in Hilton Head.
+When not working Katherine loves spending time with family, her 2 cats, and being creative in the kitchen.

 Experience: Retail Execution, Job Placement

 Sectors: Banking, Education

 As any startup, we too have many stakeholders that, without, we would not be where we are today.
 Much of what you see is the result of the hard work put in by these individuals, in many different capacities, owners, employees, interns, advisors, investment committee members.
 We appreciate their time and want to recognize their hard work.